truenas/documentation/content/CORE/COREReleaseNotes.md

 This is a maintenance release with some improvements for hardware compatability, community plugins, and updating the version of OpenZFS used by the software.
 There are also bug fixes for various software features, including SMB, replication, plugins, and virtualization.

+{{< hint info >}}
+Due to a bug with an upstream networking driver causing data corruption issues with iSCSI sharing configurations, 2.5GigE Realtek NICs are unsupported in 13.0-U2 by default.
+If the system is not used for iSCSI sharing, the offending driver can be manually loaded for the system.
+This is not recommended unless this specific NIC support is required.
+See the [Known Issues entry for NAS-117663](#known-issues) for more details and the workaround.
+{{< /hint >}}

 ## TrueNAS 13.0-U2 Changelog

 ## Improvement